joshtynjala/actionscript-3.0-developers-guide/files-and-data/working-with-local-sql-databases-in-air/about-local-sql-databases.md

 <div>

-An individual Adobe AIR local SQL database is stored as a single file in the computer’s file system.
+An individual Adobe AIR local SQL database is stored as a single file in the computer's file system.
 The runtime includes the SQL database engine that manages creation and structuring of database files and manipulation and retrieval of data from a database file.
 The runtime does not specify how or where database data is stored on the file system; rather, each database is